Foundation for the Preservation of the Mahayana Tradition: Programs

+Students who complete any of the seven programs listed above may apply to become FPMT registered teachers.

 Projects

 FPMT maintains a number of charitable projects, including funds to build holy objects; translate Tibetan texts; support monks and nuns (both Tibetan and non-Tibetan); offer medical care, food and other assistance in impoverished regions of Asia; re-establish Tibetan Buddhism in Mongolia; and protect animals.

 Perhaps the highest-profile FPMT project to date is the Maitreya Project.
 Originally a planned colossal statue of Maitreya to be built in Bodhgaya and/or Kushinagar (India), the project has been reconceived in the face of fund-raising difficulties and controversy over land acquisition, and now intends to construct a number of relatively modest statues.
 Jessica Marie Falcone's Battling the Buddha of Love: A Cultural Biography of the Greatest Statue Never Built (Cornell University Press, 2018; based on her Ph.D. dissertation in cultural anthropology for Cornell) is about the controversy, and the meaning of the proposed statue to FPMT participants and Kushinagari protesters.

-Also to note is the Sera Je Food Fund offering 3 meals a day to the 2600 monks who are studying at Sera Je Monastery since 1991.
+The Sera Je Food Fund offers three meals a day to the 2600 monks who are studying at Sera Je Monastery since 1991.

 Publications

 Wisdom Publications, now a well-known publisher of Buddhist books, originated at Kopan Monastery, Kathmandu, Nepal, in 1975 under editor Nicholas Ribush.
 Its first publication was Lama Yeshe's and Lama Zopa's Wisdom Energy.
-Directed by Nicholas Ribush, the publisher began formal operations in London in 1983 (after several years operating out of the Manjushri Institute), with Jeffrey Hopkins' Meditation on Emptiness (1983) as an early perennial.
+Under Ribush, the publisher began formal operations in London in 1983 (after several years operating out of the Manjushri Institute), with Jeffrey Hopkins' Meditation on Emptiness (1983) as an early perennial.
 It moved to Boston in 1989, under director Timothy McNeill.
 The press offers both academic and popular Buddhist literature from all traditions of Buddhism, as well as translations of classic Buddhist literature.
 Especially noteworthy are its encyclopedia-style project, the 32-volume Library of Tibetan Classics (developed by Thupten Jinpa, English-language translator for the Dalai Lama); and the Teachings of the Buddha series of translations of the Pali Nikāyas.

-Since 1995, the FPMT has published a glossy magazine called Mandala (now quarterly).
+Diamant Verlag (from 1984) and éditions Mahayana (from 2020) publish Buddhist books in German and French, respectively.

+In 1983, the FPMT began publishing a glossy annual called Wisdom.
+In 1987 it was renamed Mandala and made biannual (and supplemented with newsletters).
+Between 1996 and 2008 it appeared bimonthly, then quarterly, until it ceased publication in 2021.

 The Lama Yeshe Wisdom Archive, which holds copyright to the speeches and writings of Lama Yeshe and Lama Zopa, is one of the FPMT's member organizations.
 The LYWA archives and transcribes teachings by these and other lamas, and produces edited books for free distribution and for sale.
 Its director is Nicholas Ribush.